dart-archive/www.dartlang.org/src/site/articles/dart-web-components/tools.markdown

 Recent versions of Chrome have experimental support for [shadow DOM][sd], and our generated code will use it if it is available.
-This feature is not enabled by default, but you can turn it on by passing the special flag `--enable-experimental-webkit-features` to Chrome.
-This flag is enabled by default in Dartium.
+This feature is not enabled by default, but you can turn it on by passing the special flag `--enable-experimental-webkit-features` to Chrome or Dartium.
 During development, you might find it useful to pass two additional flags: `--allow-file-access-from-files` and `--enable-devtools-experiments`.
 The first lets your files make HttpRequests for resources from your file system.
 The second will display `#shadowroot` in the